You are here

 from entering the atmosphere annually

-(Chicago) As of October 1, 2013, the glass-fronted Spertus Institute for Jewish Learning and Leadership is now powered by 100% renewable energy, a transition that will save 6,200 tons of CO2 from entering the atmosphere over the next three years and adding to the Institute’s already significant list of sustainable practices.
+(Chicago) Beginning October 1, 2013, the glass-fronted Spertus Institute for Jewish Learning and Leadership will be powered by 100% renewable energy, saving 6,200 tons of CO2 from entering the atmosphere over the next three years and adding to the Institute’s already significant list of sustainable practices.

 Designed by Chicago-based Krueck & Sexton Architects, the unique Spertus Institute building opened at 610 S. Michigan Avenue in 2007.
 It has since won numerous architectural awards including honors from the Chicago Chapter of the American Institute of Architects, the Chicago Architecture Foundation, and the Commission on Chicago Landmarks, and has become an admired addition to the innovative architecture for which Chicago is renowned.